T-72 tanks in Iraqi service: Lion of Babylon project

-In 1989, Iraq stated it was locally assembling T-72M1 tanks locally, under the designation "Lion of Babylon" (أسد بابل) with local industry already producing some of the components and the ammunition.
+In 1989, Iraq stated it was assembling T-72M1 tanks locally, under the designation "Lion of Babylon" (أسد بابل) with local industry already producing some of the components and the ammunition.
 While the Iraqis did manage to produce the 125 mm gun barrels locally, there's little evidence that substantial numbers of T-72M1s were built beyond prototypes.
 Regardless of their origin, T-72M1 tanks in Iraqi service were commonly known as the Lion of Babylon.

 In 1986 a West German company built a factory in Taji to manufacture steel for several military uses.
 It was enlisted to retrofit and rebuild tanks already on duty in the Iraqi Army, such as T-54/55s, T-62s, and several hundred of Soviet and Polish T-72s, imported during early stages of the war with Iran.

 In the late 1980s, plans were made to produce new T-72M1 tanks at that facility.
 These tanks were to be assembled from knockdown kits delivered by the Polish state-owned company Bumar-Łabędy.
-The local assembly of the T-72 was to start early 1989, as suggested by Iraqi officials.
+Iraqi officials suggested that local assembly of the T-72 was to start in early 1989.
 A number of Iraqi officials such as Lt.
-General Amer Rashid, however, did not like the idea of being dependent on knockdown kits supplied by another country and pushed for the complete production of the T-72M1 tank instead.
+General Amer Rashid, however, did not like the idea of being dependent on knockdown kits supplied by another country, and pushed for the complete production of the T-72M1 tank instead.

 In 1991, the Taji plant was destroyed by an airstrike while being upgraded by Bumar-Łabędy.

 The United Nations imposed an arms embargo following the Iraqi invasion of Kuwait in August 1990, which reduced the complete assembly of tanks to simple spare parts for T-72s and other tanks in the Iraqi arsenal.
-According to Polish officials, not a single T-72M1 had been assembled at the facility, even though in 1988, a supposedly locally produced T-72M was on display during an Iraqi arms show.
+According to Polish officials, not a single T-72M1 had been assembled at the facility, even though in 1988 a supposedly locally produced T-72M was on display during an Iraqi arms show.